Sienna Blake: 2012–present

 Sienna finds her daughter Nico and she comes to live with her.
 Patrick plots to send Nico away, but Sienna eventually stands up to Patrick.
 He later reveals that Nico's father is Dodger.
 He explains that the pair met while in their teenage years, and slept together, but have failed to recognize each other as adults.
 Patrick realised that Dodger was her brother and adopting Nico and locked Sienna away for her own good.
 Sienna becomes obsessed with Dodger and takes him and Nico hostage to create the perfect family.
 Sienna later pretends to help her half-brother Will, but she never forgave him for killing their mother.
 She and Will later told Theresa McQueen (Jorgie Porter) to kill Dodger, since they knew that she murdered Calvin Valentine (Ricky Whittle) five years ago, but she refuses.
-With Will in a coma, and later killed by Gloved Hand Killer, and Dodger leaves the village forever, Sienna later admitted to a mental illness facility.
+With Will in a coma, and later killed by Gloved Hand Killer, Dodger leaves the village forever and Sienna admitted to a mental illness facility.
 She is later discharged by Dr. Charles S'avage (Andrew Greenough) and the pair form a friendship.
 When she is released she tries to make amends with Nico but her behaviour becomes increasingly odd.
 Following a series of rows, Sienna is stung by a bee and goes into anaphylactic shock.
 Nico purposely withholds her medication and she is rushed to hospital.
 Sienna later meets Ben Bradley (Ben Richards) and they begin a relationship.
 She starts to suspect that Ben is being unfaithful following his visits with a mystery woman named Carly (Sophie Wise).
 Sienna tracks her down and confronts her then a fight ensues.
 Nico strikes Carly over the head with a paperweight, killing her.
 Sienna asks Dr. S'avage to help dispose of her body at the hospital, but Ben finds her body and reveals that Carly is his daughter.
 Sienna feels guilty that her daughter has killed his daughter, but agrees to protect Nico.
 She lets Trevor Royle (Greg Wood) take the blame but he is later released.
 Problems with Nico continue and she slaps Sienna.
-She then has to deal with Patrick's deteriorating health due to motor-neuron disease and his subsequent suspicious death.
+Sienna also deals with Patrick's deteriorating health due to motor-neuron disease and his subsequent suspicious death.